Map It Out

 We are going to take a look at a song called Stand Firm.
 The progression is not something that I think would be difficult for the vast majority of players out there.
 However, for our purposes we will start simple.
 Below is the intro and A-section to the song (from the piano part).

 For me…the less I have to think about when navigating something new the better.
 Don’t get bogged down with too many options to start.
 The more familiar I become with something the more I can expand my options.
 When you’re driving in a new city you want to know how you get from point A to point B. You’re not too concerned on the first trip or two about alternate routes.
 I like to take the same approach to mapping out new chord changes.

 When I map out a new chord progression I will look for commonalities between the chords.
 Are there key areas or centers?
 Can multiple chord changes share the same or similar pattern?
 If there are commanalities I will explore those avenues first.
 For instance, in the intro to Stand Firm the first two chords in the vamp are a whole step a part.
 So I might look for melodic device options that are a whole step a part.
 I could use two pairs of pentatonics that are a whole step a part.
-I could use chromatic targeting devices where the targets are a whole step a part (check out Targeting: Improvisation with Purpose in my digital store for more info on that one).
+I could use chromatic targeting devices where the targets are a whole step a part (check out Targeting: Improvisation with Purpose for more info on that one).
 There’s a number of different ways you can use the whole step a part idea.

 I like pentatonic scales because they’re simple and they are full melodic possibilities.
 Below is how I might map out part of the intro: